saturnlighting/literature-review/README.md

 - More research in extreme latitude locations, which have longer durations of darkness during parts of the year.

+- Who is most affected by the need for road lighting when cycling?
+  Frequent cyclists, occasional cyclists, or potential cyclists?

 <!-- -   Lack of research in developing countries -->